-We need clarity, while being encouraged to take a little more personal responsibility.
+We need clarity, and we need to be encouraged to take a little more personal responsibility.
 We know we must continue to wash our hands regularly and keep a safe physical distance from others, even if we are confused about wearing masks.
 We must continue to avoid doing anything that might lead to overwhelming the NHS.
-If this is correct, we need a more effective slogan for keeping R below 1 during lockdown and not an unintelible equation.
+If this is correct, we need a more effective slogan for keeping R below 1 during lockdown easing and not an unintelible equation.

-Ironically, it seems that the Government’s sloganiser-in-chief has been anything but alert to the value of clarity and emotional engagement in his first Covid-19 slogan.
+Ironically, it seems that the Government’s sloganiser-in-chief has been anything but alert to the value of the clarity and the emotional engagement imbued in his first Covid-19 slogan.